 Behance is a hugely popular site for creative professionals.
-Part portfolio sharing, part inspirational, part social, and part resource library, they’e become a powerhouse over the years and are affiliated with Adobe.
+Part portfolio sharing, part inspirational, part social, and part resource library, they’ve become a powerhouse over the years and are affiliated with Adobe.
 Beyond being a hub for the creative world, they have hundreds of free fonts you can download directly from designers.

-Dribble is similar to Behance, with many of the same features if not the same volume of work.
+Dribble is similar to Behance, with many of the same features, if not the same volume of work.
 On top of inspiration and sharing work, you can connect directly with designers and even learn how to market your own services.
 Their templates are especially top-notch and affordable.
 This link takes you directly to their list of free fonts.

 9. Font Bundles

-Font Bundles is one of the best places to get free, high-quality and affordable fonts for commercial use.
+Font Bundles is one of the best places to get free, high-quality, affordable fonts for commercial use.
 Many fonts are exclusive, with an especially extensive selection of script and handwritten fonts.
 Plus, they have tons of other resources.
 Some designers ask only for your email or attribution to download their free fonts.

 Fonts.com is a popular site for all things font-related and one the professionals turn to.
 It’s run by the folks at Monotype, a behemoth and the grandaddy of type foundries.
 You can purchase a subscription directly through Fonts.com, giving you access to 150,000 typefaces.
 This link takes you to their list of free fonts.

 That’s our list of the top 10 websites for free fonts.
-If you need some help deciding, check out our list of the 15 best fonts for T-shirts.
+If you need help deciding, check out our list of the 15 best fonts for T-shirts.
 Happy designing 😊

 About the Author